Greek Mythology Link - by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Aeneas' piety

 However, others say that Aeneas was indeed at Troy when the city was burned down and that he, carrying his aged father on his back, was allowed by the Achaeans, on account of his piety, to leave the town.
-Aeneas took also his son Ascanius 2 (later called Iulus 1), and his household gods, the PENATES [see Other Deities], but his wife Creusa 2 became separated from him.
-Some affirm that Aeneas also took the Palladium with him, bringing it to Italy; but others say otherwise.
+Aeneas took also his son Ascanius 2 (later called Iulus 1), and his household gods, the PENATES (see Other Deities), but his wife Creusa 2 became separated from him.
+Some affirm that Aeneas also took the Palladium with him, bringing it to Italy, but others say otherwise.

 Aeneas and the fall of Troy

-Still others affirm that when the Achaeans came into the city, Aeneas occupied the citadel of Troy, which was fortified with its own wall, and there resisted the enemy who attacked the acropolis.
+Still others assert that when the Achaeans came into the city, Aeneas occupied the citadel of Troy, which was fortified with its own wall, and there resisted the enemy who attacked the acropolis.
 This resistance, they say, allowed many Trojans to save their lives or escape slavery.
 Having in this way prevented the enemy from taking the whole city by storm, the flower of the army was saved, many lives rescued, and many of the city treasures preserved.
-The city was anyway lost, but Aeneas had the time to send out from Troy the women, the aged, and the children, putting them in the roads to Mount Ida, together with an escort instructed to take possession of the strongest parts of the mountain.
+The city was anyway lost, but Aeneas had the time to send out from Troy the women, the aged, and the children, putting them on the road to Mount Ida, together with an escort instructed to take possession of the strongest parts of the mountain.
 In the meantime, the Achaeans, being busy trying to capture the citadel, gave no thought to the multitude who was leaving the city.
-Aeneas himself, with the other part of the army, defended the citadel until Neoptolemus gained a foothold in part of the acropolis.
+Aeneas himself, with the other part of the army, defended the citadel until Neoptolemus gained a foothold in a section of the acropolis.
 Then Aeneas opened the gates and retired, as they say, in good order, carrying with him his family, his household gods, and whatever he considered a treasure, either person or thing.
+Some have said that Aeneas betrayed the city of Troy, and that because of this service the Achaeans allowed him and his family to safely leave the city.
+Aeneas, they say, had been excluded from his prerrogatives by King Priam 1 and his son Paris, who could be thought to succeed his father after the death of Hector 1.
+So Aeneas overthrew the king and negotiated with the enemy.

 Exile

-After leaving Troy, Aeneas came to Mount Ida, where he was joined by inhabitants and troops who had left Dardanus and other cities, after seeing at the distance the great fire rising from Troy.
+Having left Troy, Aeneas came to Mount Ida, where he was joined by the inhabitants and troops which abandoned Dardanus and other cities when they saw, from the distance, the great fire rising from Troy.
 All these hoped to return home when the enemy had sailed away.
-But the Achaeans, having taken the city and demolished all surrounding forts, were determined to subdue all refugees in the neighbouring territories.
-Perceiving the danger that threatened them, the Trojans in Mount Ida sent heralds to the Achaeans and an agreement was reached, which allowed Aeneas, as well as his people and valuables, to leave the Troad, after fisrt delivering up all fortifications to the Achaeans.
-So at the foot of the mountain, Aeneas and his followers built a fleet of twenty ships with which they sailed in the first days of summer.
+But the Achaeans, having taken the city and demolished all surrounding forts, were determined to subdue all refugees in the neighboring territories.
+Perceiving the danger that threatened them, the Trojans in Mount Ida sent heralds to the Achaeans and an agreement was reached, which allowed Aeneas, as well as his people and valuables, to leave the Troad, once he had delivered all fortifications to the Achaeans.
+So at the foot of the mountain, Aeneas and his followers built a fleet of twenty ships, sailing in the first days of summer.
+But his son Ascanius 2, they say, came to Dascylium on the Propontis, in Phrygia, since he was invited by its citizens to rule over them.
+It is also told that Ascanius 2 remained there only until Astyanax 2, the son of Hector 1, was permitted by Neoptolemus to return home from Hellas and rule his country.
+For, according to this account, little Astyanax 2 was not murdered by the Achaeans during the sack of Troy, but taken prisoner by Neoptolemus.

 End of Anchises 1

 "Yet if you could live on such as now you are in look and in form, and be called my husband, sorrow would no then enfold my heart.
 But as it is, harsh old age will soon enshroud you, ruthless, wearying and deadly age which stands some day at the side of every man."
-[Aphrodite to Anchises 1 when they first met at Mount Ida.
-Homeric Hymn to Aphrodite 245]
+(Aphrodite to Anchises 1 when they first met at Mount Ida.
+Homeric Hymn to Aphrodite 245).

 First part of Aeneas' wanderings

 "Get away from this cruel land, from these hard-fisted shores."
-[Ghost of Polydorus 3 to Aeneas.
-Virgil, Aeneid 3.44]
+(Ghost of Polydorus 3 to Aeneas.
+Virgil, Aeneid 3.44).

 In the island of Zacynthus, they were received in a friendly manner.
 The island is called after Zacynthus, son of Dardanus 1 and Batia 1, and brother of Erichthonius 1, an ancestor of Aeneas.

-Thence they intended to sail to Italy, but a storm sent by Hera, who had not forgotten the outrage she suffered at Mount Ida on the occasion of the Judgement of Paris, carried them to Libya, where there was a city Carthage, ruled by Queen Dido.
+Thence they intended to sail to Italy, but a storm sent by Hera, who had not forgotten the outrage she suffered at Mount Ida on the occasion of the Judgement of Paris, carried them to Libya, where there was a city, Carthage, ruled by Queen Dido.

 Queen Dido's story before Aeneas